eecs394-s17/myVillage/README.md

   - In order to deploy to iOS, make sure you have xCode7 or higher installed as well as an Apple developer account
   - In order to deploy to Android, make sure you have Java SDK, Android Studio, and updated Android SDK tools, platform and component dependencies installed, which are available through SDK Manager.

+### Using Ionic View
+Ionic View is a handy service that comes free with Ionic and allows you to share your app with clients and testers without going through the process of deploying as a beta to the iOS or Android store.
+Users who test the app can even submit feedback through Ionic View.
+In the ionic.config.json file, you can change the app ID to whatever ID you'd like and then in terminal/command line type `ionic upload`.
+It may ask you to log in to your ionic account so make sure that is configured properly.
+Once it is deployed, others can view the most recent version using the "Preview Shared App" feature in Ionic View - they will be asked to enter the app ID.
+Note that any time you want to update to the most current version, the person who deployed to their Ionic account must again run `ionic upload`.

 ## Known Bugs and TODO